saattrupdan/saattrupdan.com/src/posts/2023-04-03-crash-course-in-vue.md

 For our basic example, let's remove all the files in the `components` folders and add in our `Footer.vue` component, and replace `App.vue` with our file defined above.
-To keep things simple, let's remove the CSS styling as well, by deleting the three files in the `assets` folder and adding an empty `main.css` file in there.
+To keep things simple, let's remove the CSS styling as well, by deleting the three files in the `assets/img` folder and adding an empty `main.css` file in there.
 We end up with the following structure:

 ```plain-text